-Launching an effective Google Ads campaign can be difficult.
+But launching an effective Google Ads campaign can be challenging.
 Experts say it’s important to target specific audiences, build SEO-friendly webpages and ads, and constantly adjust and analyze your campaigns through Google Ads and Google Analytics.

 1. Approach your campaign like a customer.